 Old incandescent bulbs can use up to 80 per cent more wattage, and at the same time, use up to 90x more power than LED bulbs.

-Take a look at our full infographic here.
+Take a look at our full infographic on the true cost of Christmas, here.

 6 thoughts on “Christmas Pollution: Why is it important to have an eco-friendly Christmas?”